notAstudy/effective-typescript/README.md

     - We need to organise the reasons of choice.

 ### share the items and reasons
-- share the perspectives with code.
+- share the perspectives.
 - organise knowledge.

 ### choose the most 3 important items in a week
-- explain why they are important then others.
+- explain why they are important than others.
-- prepare as considerations of ariticle to write.
+- prepare topics of ariticle

 ## How we share
 ### within repo